firebase/firebase-js-sdk/.changeset/thirty-flies-flow.md

 "@firebase/database": patch
 ---

-Added interface `Database` which is implemented by `FirebaseDatabase.
+Added interface `Database` which is implemented by `FirebaseDatabase`.
 This allows consumer SDKs (such as the Firebase Admin SDK) to export the database types as an interface.